Western Vikings R.U.F.C.: Community work

 The club has a social and community committee whose aim is to provide assistance and help primarily in the west of the island where the club is based.
 Youth coaches often help out in both the junior and high schools teaching all levels of rugby.

 The club also provides stewards for the Royal Manx Agricultural Show and Peelstock.

 In 2014 the club will also provide stewarding for the revamped Peel Day which is held in Sunset City on the Mad Sunday of TT week.

 Tour

 The club as a whole have always toured since it was formed with the exception of when there was no senior team.
 The first tour since the resurrection was in 2013 when they toured Chester.
 The senior side played in the Chester 7's tournament over the whole weekend.

 The club are due to tour Wigan in 2014 with a match scheduled against a select Wigan RUFC team.
 This will take place over Easter weekend and a confirmed party of thirty club players and members are due to travel.

 In 2013 the first youth tour took place with Western Vikings u9's touring Warrington.
-This was a resounding success with players, parents and coaches all coming together.
-They played several games on tour and came away with great recognition and experience.
+Players, parents and coaches all came together, and they played several games on tour.